apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/1-ndarray.md

 ## Performing operations on an array

-An ndarray supports a large number of standard mathematical operations.
+A ndarray supports a large number of standard mathematical operations.
 Here are some examples.
 You can perform element-wise multiplication by using the following code example.